 It is important every agency knows what to do if they are worried about a child.
-We follow the above national guidance for schools (CTRL click on each image to access the document) so we are clear what to expect and can explain this to our children and their families.
+We follow the national Government guidance for schools (Keeping Children Safe in Education and Working Together to Safeguard Children) so we are clear what to expect and can explain this to our children and their families.

 Where there are additional risks, we will refer to other specific guidance which is listed in Appendix 2.

-Our Governing Body is responsible for ensuring Academy staff read the appropriate parts of Keeping Children Safe in Education 2023 depending on their roles within the Academy.
+Our Governing Body is responsible for ensuring Academy staff read the appropriate parts of Keeping Children Safe in Education depending on their roles within the Academy.
 This will be based on the level of responsibility for safeguarding in the Academy and their contact with children.
 The Local Authority recommends that all staff read section 1 and 5; we will follow this guidance and Governors will review regularly to ensure that staff are appropriately informed.